conventional-changelog/commitlint/@commitlint/config-conventional/README.md

 The following rules are considered problems for `@commitlint/config-conventional` and will yield a non-zero exit code when not met.

-Consult [docs/rules](https://conventional-changelog.github.io/commitlint/#/reference-rules) for a list of available rules.
+Consult [Rules reference](https://commitlint.js.org/reference/rules) for a list of available rules.

 #### type-enum